-BIND 9.16 (Extended Support Version) is a stable branch of BIND.
-This document summarizes significant changes since the last production release on that branch.
+BIND 9.17 is an unstable development release of BIND.
+This document summarizes new features and functional changes that have been introduced on this branch.
+With each development release leading up to the stable BIND 9.18 release, this document will be updated with additional features added and bugs fixed.
 Please see the CHANGES file for a more detailed list of changes and bug fixes.